General Testing Process

 STEP 1: TESTING/REGISTRATION AND SCHEDULE PROCESS

 Only registered and qualified applicants will be allowed to take the exam.
-Please do not attach any other materials, such as a resume or employment application, when registering for the written exam (with the exception of the Preference Eligibility Form and associated documentation).
+Please do not attach any other materials, such as a resume or employment application, when registering for the written exam.
 We will collect copies of certifications, resumes, applications, etc. at a later date from those individuals who advance past the Written Exam phase.
 Those items should not be submitted when registering for the written test.
 Our primary means of contacting you throughout the examination process will be email.
-It is your responsibility to ensure that your email address is correct and any change to your email is updated with Sylvia Cardenas at email@example.com.
+It is your responsibility to ensure that your email address is correct and any change to your email is updated with the Human Resources Division.

 The first part of the testing process is the written exam.
 The exam is an Entry Level Firefighter Exam.
 This test is designed to assess critical cognitive skills and abilities (e.g. reading comprehension, mathematical reasoning, map reading), mechanical aptitude and personal characteristics related to success as a Firefighter.